Chen-Jay/KQJ-MC/README.md

 # KQJ-MC
-The backend of the KQJ which has been deployed to the server on the internet.
+The backend of the KQJ which has been deployed to the server.